Start by clicking on "Fill out the template"

 A General Receipt, often known as just a "Receipt," is a document by which one party can evidence that they received something from another party.
 Receipts are most often used in situations of sale, like a sale of goods or sale of services.
-They can also be used for documents and monetary transactions generally (such as the fulfillment of a debt or other obligation) as well as donations.
+They can also be used for documents and monetary transactions generally (such as the fulfilment of a debt or other obligation) as well as donations.

-Receipts are generally pretty simple and only really need the basic information about the transaction between the parties.
+Receipts are generally pretty simple and only really need basic information about the transaction between the parties.

 How to use this document

 This document can be used for any type of Receipt.
 The document is set up to assist the form-filler with the most common types of Receipts: Monetary Receipts, Document Receipts, Goods Receipts, Services Receipts, or Donation Receipts.
 If none of these are the correct categorization, the Receipt also has an option for "Other," whereby the form-filler can enter the details of the transaction underlying the receipt.

 Here, the form-filler will enter the name and address information for each party and then choose the type of Receipt.
 From there, additional details will be asked about the transaction to help fill the receipt out.